mspnp/iaas-landing-zone-baseline/09-validation.md

 ## Validate Virtual Machine logs and diagnostics

 Monitoring your compute infrastructure is critical, especially when you're running in production.
-Therefore, your VMs are configured with [boot diagnostics](https://learn.microsoft.com/troubleshoot/azure/virtual-machines/boot-diagnostics) and to send [diagnostic information](https://learn.microsoft.com/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal) to the Log Analytics Workspace deployed with your compute.
+Therefore, your virtual machines are configured with [boot diagnostics](https://learn.microsoft.com/troubleshoot/azure/virtual-machines/boot-diagnostics) and Azure Monitor and VM Insights sends sends logs and metrics to the Log Analytics Workspace deployed with your compute.

 ```bash
 az vm boot-diagnostics get-boot-log --ids $(az vm list -g rg-alz-bu04a42-compute --query "[0].id" -o tsv)